// SECURITY PROGRAM

 // THREAT MODEL

-Who we build against
+Who we build against.

-We assume a well-resourced adversary with access to modern voice cloning (XTTS-v2, F5-TTS, ElevenLabs), generative models for biometric time-series, full source-code access to our public components (SDK, circuits, on-chain programs), unlimited wallets and devnet SOL, and days to weeks of time per attack campaign.
+A well-resourced adversary with access to modern voice cloning (XTTS-v2, F5-TTS, ElevenLabs), generative models for biometric time-series, full source-code access to our public components (SDK, circuits, on-chain programs), unlimited wallets and devnet SOL, and days to weeks of time per attack campaign.

 We do not assume the adversary can compromise user devices, mount physical hardware attacks on phones, or access our private defense-layer infrastructure.
 Those are separate threat categories covered by standard client-side hardening, hardware root-of-trust guidance, and infrastructure security practice respectively.